aderk/fireweed/README.md

 5. mojo run main.🔥

 # Benchmark Results
 Benchmarks always have some unfairness, so take these with a grain of salt.
 This compares python with a rust library to mojo with a mojo library, which is very much apples-to-oranges.
+Disclaimers aside, for 10M insertions and membership checks. rbloom/python takes about 1.7s and this Mojo implementation takes about 0.6s.

 ```
 alan@mbalan ~/C/fireweed (main) [1]> mojo run main.🔥           (py310)